cn0047/stash/ed/t.algorithms/graph.md

 Uses recursion or stack:
 ````
 add node to stack
-  -> add non visited CHILD (only one child) to stack
+  -> add Non Visited CHILD (only one child) to stack
-  -> go deep and add next non visited CHILD to stack
+  -> go deep and add next Non Visited CHILD to stack
     -> if no childs to add - pop element from stack
 ````